jaysylvester/citizen/README.md

       field1: 'bar',
       field2: 'buzz',
       fileField1: {
-        size: 280,
-        path: '/tmp/upload_6d9c4e3121f244abdff36311a3b19a16',
-        name: 'image.png',
+        filename    : 'file.png',
-        type: 'image/png',
+        contentType : 'image/png',
-        hash: null,
-        lastModifiedDate: Fri Feb 27 2015 06:01:36 GMT-0500 (EST)
+        binary      : <binary data>
       }
     }

-See the [formidable documentation](https://www.npmjs.com/package/formidable) for available form settings.
 You can pass global form settings via `citizen.form` in the config or at the controller action level via controller config (see below).

 The following config sets the upload directory for all forms to the path specified.
 It also sets the `maxFieldsSize` setting for the editForm() action in the article controller to 500k:

     {
       "citizen": {
-        "form": {
+        "forms": {
-          "uploadDir":  '/absolute/path/to/upload/directory',
-          "maxFieldsSize": 500
+          "maxPayloadSize": 500000  // Bytes, so 0.5MB
         }
       }
     }

-Unlike formidable, the `maxFieldsSize` option includes images in a multipart form in its calculations. citizen includes this enhancement because formidable provides no built-in way of limiting file upload sizes.
+The `maxPayloadSize` option includes files in a multipart form in its calculations.

 You can also set options for individual form actions within controllers using the `config` export.
 These settings extend and override the global form settings.

-    // login controller
+    // image upload controller

     module.exports = {
       config: {
-        form: {
+        forms: {
-          // Options for the loginForm() controller action
+          // Options for the upload() controller action
-          loginForm: {
+          upload: {
-            maxFieldsSize: 1000
+            maxPayloadSize: 10000000  // 10MB
           }
         }
       }